Brandonflex/Brandonflex/README.md

 Experimenting with storytelling through interactive web experiences 📖

 Right now, I'm building:
-🚀 **A poetic blog in Angular** to document my 2024-2025 journey—filled with lessons, growth, and love.
+🚀 **A poetic blog in Angular** to document my 2024-2025 journey, filled with lessons, growth, and love.
 🎨 **Unique UI/UX experiences** that blend aesthetics with function, whilst still maintaining exculisve 💡 **Innovative projects** that challenge the norm and redefine digital storytelling.